sap-tutorials/Tutorials/tutorials/cp-mobile-cards-handlebar/cp-mobile-cards-handlebar.md

 ### You will learn
 - How to implement a logic in a card

-Handlebar helper helps developer to use java script logic in rendering of the card.
+Handlebars helper help developer to use JavaScript logic in rendering of the card.

 ---

 [ACCORDION-BEGIN [Step 1: ](Get familiar with real world use case)]

 A Company wants managers to have a set of `KPIs` available on a mobile device.
-In order to simplify the card, a sum of sales orders is represented in certain colors.
+In order to simplify the card, a sum of sales orders is represented in certain Colors.
 For example, if the sum is larger than 1000 Euros then the sales order's status is visualized and highlighted with traffic light symbols.

 [DONE]
 [ACCORDION-END]